 High Cholesterol Specialist

-High cholesterol is diagnosed and treated at Florida Family Practice in Tampa and Wesley Chapel, FL.
+High cholesterol is diagnosed and treated at Florida Family Practice in Tampa , FL.
 Untreated high cholesterol can result in narrowed blood vessels, making it difficult for blood to flow to the heart, brain, and other vital organs.
 The diligent team at Florida Family Practice focus on prevention and early detection of high cholesterol for the best patient outcome.